 She completed her last 300hr YTT with Monica Gauci and Gregor Maehle who are KPJAYI certified and published authors.
 She also trained with Laruga Glaser, Janet Stone, Saul David Haye, Sienna Sherman, Paul Grilley and Jason Crandell for example.
 She believes that all teachers should remain students and as she is passionate with learning, she is always training in different subjects in online courses or in-person TTC.

 Gwendoline is as well trained in Restorative Yoga in the tradition of Iyengar with Judith Hanson Lasater, Lizzie Lasater and Cyndi Lee.
-Gwen teaches Vinyasa, Ashtanga and Restorative Yoga classes, Anatomy courses for 200 and 300 hours YTTC, traditional Pranayama and Meditation.
-She also studied Yoga Anatomy with Physiotherapists and Chiropractors such as Monica Gauci, Judith Hanson Lasater, Paul Grilley and David Keil.
+Gwen teaches Vinyasa, Ashtanga and Restorative Yoga classes.
+She also teaches Anatomy courses for 200 and 300 hours YTTC and has studied Yoga Anatomy with Physiotherapists and Chiropractors such as Monica Gauci, Judith Hanson Lasater, Paul Grilley and David Keil.
 She is also a certified sound therapist.
 Her teaching style combines a traditional approach to yoga with the needs of each individual student.
+Learn more here

 She began her yoga journey with Vinyasa, Power and more of the flow style classes, as she was attracted to the idea of being challenged as she worked on her flexibility.
 As she delved deeper into her practice, she discovered that she was in need of balancing her Yin and Yang energies.
 This led her to take a deep dive into more mindful practices such as Yin Yoga, Yoga Nidra, meditation and pranayama.
 And while she still loves to challenge her students with a sweaty vinyasa class, she also relishes the blissful tranquillity brought forth by a purposeful yin class.
 In her personal practice she balances yin and yang practices according to what she intuits will benefit her on a holistic level.